Maltob03/MaltobKit/content/docs/RealityKit/index.md

 ## What is SceneKit?

-SceneKit is aaaaaaaa framework for swift that perform 3D rendering inside your app.
+SceneKit is a framework for swift that perform 3D rendering inside your app.

 > SceneKit combines a high-performance rendering engine with a descriptive API for import, manipulation, and rendering of 3D assets.
 Unlike lower-level APIs such as Metal and OpenGL that require you to implement in precise detail the rendering algorithms that display a scene, SceneKit requires only descriptions of your scene’s contents and the actions or animations you want it to perform.